CUBigDataClass/moneyline/README.md

 # moneyline
-Team Moneyline sports betting app.
+Team Moneyline sports betting website that allows users to see the matchups of the day and our predictions on who will win the game.
+Users also have the ability to create their own matchups as well as use a profit calculator.

 ## To set up: